Olga D. González-Sanabria: Highest ranking Hispanic at NASA Glenn

 In 2002, González-Sanabria was appointed to Senior Rank and named director of the Systems Management Office at NASA's Glenn Research Center, thus becoming the highest-ranking Hispanic at NASA Glenn.
 She was also named a member of the U.S. government's Senior Executive Service.
-The appointment was announced by Glenn Center Director Donald J. Campbell.

 Her responsibilities include the development of Center level strategic processes, implementation planning, and decision guidelines for program direction and resource allocation.
 She also ensures development and implementation of Center policies, processes and procedures that are consistent with NASA's Program and Project Management Processes and Requirements and oversees the implementation of Glenn's Business Management System.
 She is also responsible for Plum Brook Station, a 6400 acre field station that houses four world-class research facilities.
 The Directorate is the largest at Glenn with a workforce of approximately 650 engineers, technicians, pilots, and support personnel.

 González-Sanabria, who was featured together with her husband, Rafael Sanabria, as "NASA Glenn's Dynamic Duo" in HENAAC's Technical magazine's (Winter 2004 edition) cover story, also holds a patent and has authored/co-authored over 30 technical reports and presentations for journals and conferences.
 Among the technical reports which she has authored and or co-authored are: